-- 20 Field trips are an essential part of a geologist's education.
+Field trips are an essential part of a geologist's education.
 They are very helpful in understanding the geological processes that have taken place in a study area (e.g. Hurst, 1997).
 They offer both trainees and educators the ability to communicate to each other, co-operate and develop a team spirit (e.g. Clark, 1996).
-In the field, one can recognize several geological structures and landforms and comprehend the processes that have led to their formation (e.g. Hurst, 1997). - Virtual field trips are an alternative way to study an area.
-It is a tool via which one can virtually see any point of interest, rather than physically visiting it (e.g. Stainfield et al., 2000; Carmichael & Tscholl, 2011).
+In the field, one can recognize several geological structures and landforms and comprehend the processes that have led to their formation (e.g. Hurst, 1997).

+Virtual field trips are an alternative way to study an area.
+It is a tool via which one can virtually see any point of interest rather than physically visiting it (e.g. Stainfield et al., 2000; Carmichael and Tscholl, 2011).
 It is much more than simply presenting images and slides.
-One can view photos, videos, as well as satellite images, and from different aspects, both in two and three dimensions.
-Additionally, in this way, literally any place in the globe can be visited, whereas their size is theoretically unlimited, and they can safely be stored in any device.
-They are accessible from almost any place, meaning that people from different countries can attend them simultaneously (Stainfield et al., 2000), and they are more necessary than ever before,

-30 given the COVID-19 pandemic conditions.
+One can view photos, videos, and satellite images, as well as from different aspects, both in two and three dimensions.
+Additionally, in this way, any place on the globe can be visited, its size is theoretically unlimited, and it can safely be stored on any device.
+Virtual field trips are accessible from almost any place, meaning that people from different countries can attend them simultaneously (Stainfield et al., 2000), and they are more necessary now than ever before, given the COVID-19 pandemic conditions.

-It is an easy way to both see and learn about any place of interest and understand the principles of geology, tectonics, geomorphology and so on, and explain them to a student or pupil, i.e. to use as a teaching method.
+It is an easy way to both see and learn about any place of interest; understand the principles of geology, tectonics, geomorphology, and so on; and explain these principles to a student or pupil, i.e. to use as a teaching method.
 Even if it is very difficult or impossible for one to visit a place in person, one can see almost every point of interest via certain computer programs, such as ArcGIS and Google Earth, as if they were actually there.
-In addition, this tool is very easy to use, whereas it is accessible
+In addition, this tool is very easy to use, and it is accessible from any device with an internet connection, such as a personal computer, a tablet or a mobile phone (Çalışkan, 2011); it may, therefore, be used in the classroom, in an office or even from home.

-35 from any device with an internet connection, such a personal computer, a tablet or a mobile phone (Çalışkan, 2011); it may therefore be used in the classroom, from their office and even from home.
-Additionally, virtual field trips are also useful when it comes to health aspects or situations where it is forbidden to visit a place, while they are a valuable tool for disabled students, who are unable to visit many areas (Hurst, 1997; Gilley et al., 2015).
+Additionally, virtual field trips are also useful when it comes to health aspects or situations where it is forbidden to visit a place, and they are a valuable tool for disabled students, who are unable to visit many areas (Hurst, 1997; Gilley et al., 2015).
 They are particularly useful when the said place is very far away and/or not accessible (Hurst, 1997).
-For instance, it is very difficult for students of the Mediterranean countries to visit countries in North Europe, not to mention Africa or America.
-Via this tool, however, they can "visit" these countries without actually being there.
-Virtual field trips are also useful when certain sites to be studied cannot be visited, for safety, time or weather reasons (Çalışkan, 2011).
-Virtual field trips are interactive and give students the opportunity to explore sites of interest themselves (e.g. Stainfield et al., 2000), as well as present their own work, if related to these sites (Gratton, 1999), as opposed, for instance, to a mere power point presentation, where one does not have this ability.
-Even though they do not substitute the actual field work, they offer a valuable indirect field experience, including the chance
+For instance, it is very difficult for students of the Mediterranean countries to visit countries in northern Europe not to mention Africa or America.
+Via this tool, however, they can virtually visit these countries without actually being there.

+Virtual field trips are also useful when certain sites to be studied cannot be visited, for safety, time or weather reasons (Çalışkan, 2011; Behrendt and Franklin, 2014; Jacobson et al., 2009).
+Virtual field trips are interactive and give students the opportunity to explore sites of interest themselves (e.g. Stainfield et al., 2000), as well as present their own work, if related to these sites, as opposed, for instance, to a mere slide show presentation, where one does not have this ability.